taylorhxu/taylorhxu.github.io/_posts/2017-04-21-Brain-Neurological-Disorders-and-Cognitive-Research.md

 layout: post
 title: Brain Neurological Disorders and Cognitive Research
 description: The discussion of pathologies for Drug Abuse, Epilepsy, Dementia, Alzheimer' disease and Parkinson's Disease
-summary: In this Medical Imaging Modalities Report for Brain Neurological Disorders, the discussion of pathologies for Drug Abuse, Epilepsy, Dementia, Alzheimer' disease and Parkinson's Disease, and their respective imaging modalities will be looked at.
-Based on the range of different modalities, research on each chosen disorder and available modalities will be compared, a demonstration of image processing using 3D slicer and Matlab will be carried out, using DICOM volumes and available resources.
 tags: [medical imaging, neuro, cognitive]
 ---

-###Brain Neurological Disorders and Cognitive Research

-####Abstract####
+#### Abstract

-In this Medical Imaging Modalities Report for Brain Neurological Disorders, the discussion of pathologies for Drug Abuse, Epilepsy, Dementia, Alzheimer&#39;s disease and Parkinson&#39;s Disease, and their respective imaging modalities will be looked at.
+In this Medical Imaging Modalities Report for Brain Neurological Disorders, the discussion of pathologies for Drug Abuse, Epilepsy, Dementia, Alzheimer's disease and Parkinson's Disease, and their respective imaging modalities will be looked at.

 Based on the range of different modalities, research on each chosen disorder and available modalities will be compared, a demonstration of image processing using 3D slicer and Matlab will be carried out, using DICOM volumes and available resources.

-# Introduction
+### Introduction

 The human brain is the most complex organ in the body – regulating basic functions, responding and shaping the thoughts, emotions and behaviours[1].
 Neurological disorders are diseases of the brain, spine and the nerves that connect them.
 There are more than 600 diseases of the nervous system, such as Epilepsy, Parkinson's disease, and Dementia.

-This report will include:
+This report will discuss:

 - the specific characteristics of pathologies related to these disorders and how current medical imaging modalities can help to correctly diagnose these disorders
-- why each individual imaging modalities are used for evaluation of the conditions along with a brief description of the principle &amp; theory behind each modality
+- why each individual imaging modalities are used for evaluation of the conditions along with a brief description of the principle, and theory behind each modality
 - the advantages and disadvantages of the modality when applied to a specific problem along with various factors such as the duration of conducting the imaging examinations
 - different methods that can be used to process images acquired, for instance through enhancement, registration or 3D reconstruction

-1.
-# Problem Domain
+### Problem Domain

-## 2.1 Physiology
+#### Physiology

 ![](RackMultipart20210113-4-1id6ssm_html_b57900ab0e96dc83.jpg) [CITATION Bra171 \l 2057]

 _Figure 1 Brain Physiology_

-The brain is known to be the most complex organ in the human body and is usually referred to as the body&#39;s &#39;control centre&#39;, as it is responsible for a variety of different processes such as movement, speech, emotions and consciousness.
-On average the human brain makes up 2% of the body&#39;s overall weight, weighing 1.4kg.
-It is often described as a &quot;spongy&quot; organ which is comprised of nerve and support tissues and typically made up of three main parts; cerebrum, cerebellum and brain stem.
+The brain is known to be the most complex organ in the human body and is usually referred to as the body's "control centre";, as it is responsible for a variety of different processes such as movement, speech, emotions and consciousness.
+On average the human brain makes up 2% of the body's overall weight, weighing 1.4kg.
+It is often described as a "spongy"organ which is comprised of nerve and support tissues and typically made up of three main parts; cerebrum, cerebellum and brain stem.
 Owing to the brains high fragility it is made up of three major lines of defence.
 The first line comprises of the hair and skull, preventing excessive heat loss and protecting the brain from any external impact that may occur.
 The second line of defence is the meninges, this is a set of thin membranes which serve to protect the integrity of the brain and its physical structure, it also provides shock absorption Lastly the cerebrospinal fluid makes up the third line of defence.
 This is a fluid found in the ventricles of the brain; it acts as a cushion and provides a transportation path for material.
 The lower part of the brain is connected to the spinal cord and the combination of these two regions forms the central nervous system.

-## 2.2 Brain neurological Pathologies
+### Brain neurological Pathologies

-### 2.21 Drug Abuse
+#### Drug Abuse

 Drug abuse, Cocaine for example, can have a variety of effects on the human brain, especially in vasoconstriction, the lesions may cause acute haemorrhages and infraction in the brain[CITATION Pat17 \l 2057].